Undergraduate Satisfactory Academic Progress

 4. have completed 75% of the courses attempted in the academic year in which the funds have been disbursed.

 Withdrawal and Return of Title IV Funds: Federal regulations require that any student who withdraws from the University must comply with the Higher Education Amendments of 1998.
 Students who withdraw from UD must notify the Office of Financial Aid for completion of Title IV withdrawal.
 If a student receiving financial aid withdraws after the semester begins, an official withdrawal must be completed.
 Any student who plans to withdraw must contact the Financial Aid Office.
-Once a student has notified the Office of Financial Aid of an intent to withdraw, he or she has 48 hours to seek all required signatures to complete the withdrawal process.
+Once a student has notified the Office of Financial Aid of an intent to withdraw, they have 48 hours to seek all required signatures to complete the withdrawal process.
 The date used for the withdrawal will be the date the student initiates (starts) the process.
 The official withdrawal must be completed in all offices.
 Federal, state and institutional Aid (including academic scholarships) may be returned and the student may owe a balance to the University.
 Prior to returning, the student must pay that balance in full.